themegrill/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
+= Version TBD =
+* Added   - New Demo (Spacious Gym)- Start creating your fitness website with this Spacious Gym demo.
+* Added   - New Demo (Spacious Interior)- Use this Spacious demo to start building your online interior designing services.

 = Version 1.6.7 - 2019-10-16 =
 * Added   - New Demo (Spacious Food)- Use this Spacious demo to create a fantastic website for your food enthusiasts.
 * Fix - Empty ID for header display type